isaiahah/segway/doc/api.rst

     object initialized with state names.
 If a Python list is given, it is converted to a :py:class:`NameCollection` object using
     :py:meth:`NameCollection.__init__`.

+    .. py:attribute:: dirichlet
+        :type: InlineSection

+    Stores Dirichlet distributions used in the model.

+    Behaves as a dictionary where keys are decision tree names and each value should be set to a :py:class:`DirichletTable` object.

+    .. py:attribute:: deterministic_cpt
+        :type: InlineSection

+    Stores deterministic conditional probability tables (CPTs) used when the model is run without supervision.

+    Behaves as a dictionary where keys are distribution names, which can be referenced in the structure file, and each value is a :py:class:`DeterministicCPT` object.

+    .. py:attribute:: deterministic_cpt_semisupervised
+        :type: InlineSection

+    Stores deterministic conditional probability tables (CPTs) used when the model is run under semisupervision.

+    Behaves as a dictionary where keys are distribution names, which can be referenced in the structure file, and each value is a :py:class:`DeterministicCPT` object.

+    .. py:attribute:: virtual_evidence
+        :type: InlineSection

+    Stores virtual evidence used in the model.

+    Behaves as a dictionary where keys are virtual evidence names, and each value is a :py:class:`VirtualEvidence` object.

+    .. py:attribute:: dense_cpt
+        :type: InlineSection

+    Stores dense conditional probability tables (CPTs) used in the model.

+    Behaves as a dictionary where keys are distribution names, which can be referenced in the structure file, and each value is a :py:class:`DenseCPT` object.

     .. py:attribute:: mean
         :type: InlineSection